 “Adding a 360-degree whip to your forehand throw will translate into more control, speed, and power.”

 History note: Prior to the invention of today’s beveled edge golf disc, the two longest distance throws ever recorded using the old rounded rim disc designs that include the Wham-O World Class Models and the Discraft Ultra-Star are Victor Malafronte’s 538 feet and Ken Westerfield’s 552 feet in the 1970s.
 Both throwers used the run-up and 360-whip forehand techniques described in this article.
 Both distance record throws were with a 119gm 40 mold World Class Frisbee.

 A power forehand demonstration video, using his 360-degree whip.
 In this video, Ken Westerfield is throwing distance with a Wham-O Midnight Flyer Frisbee (140-150 grams) in the 1970s, but he also used this same technique for ultimate pulls with a 175g Ultra-Star.
 This is a Super 8 film and a little fuzzy, but you can see the full 360-degree arm whip (rotation) before the release and the throw off the left foot.
 Without the run-up and in the moments before being physically marked, the 360 whip forehand can also add power and speed to a fast downfield huck.

 360 Whip Forehand Instruction and Practice.

 The grip is the same as a pass, just slightly firmer.
 Two fingers together underneath with the thumb on top, pushing hard enough to indent the top of the disc.
 A tight grip will give you a better wrist snap to hold hyzer (inside-out) and more disc spin for a slower float at the end of the pull.

 You’ve seen softball pitchers do a similar 360 arm rotation when pitching and how much whip and speed they can generate with that pitch, as opposed to an underhand pitch.
 This is the same difference you’ll feel with the forehand 360 arm rotation when hucking or pulling.
-The 360 arm rotational whip are where the additional speed and power is generated.
+The 360-arm rotational whip is where the additional speed and power is generated.